thomasebsmith/recipes/README.md

 - SQLite-specific database optimizations

 ### v0.4
-- Ability to record recipe attempts with notes
+- Ability to record and view recipe attempts with notes
-- API documentation
+- Complete API documentation
 - Testing on a Raspberry Pi

 ### v0.5